ikz87/dots/polybar/README.md

 Font sizes are specifically set for a 1920x1080 screen

-If you come from unixporn, these dots don't include the thumbnail displayed on the left bar, since that's a program completely dettached from polybar.
+If you come from unixporn, these dots don't include the thumbnail displayed on the left bar, since that's a program completely dettached from polybar (see polaybar/scripts/bappicons).

 ## List of dependencies (probably incomplete):
 -> xdo